Movement & Exercise for Lymphoedema

 Brisk Walking – although gentler walking is also beneficial

-Swimming and other water-based activities, e.g. water aerobics
+Swimming and other water-based activities, e.g. water

 Yoga, pilates, aerobics